mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 Notice in the code we need to include the command `Math.floor(random())`.
 We need to do this because it will round the randomly generated floating point decimal number that random() produces and give us a number we can easily check for.

-If we just leave it as `random()`, the result could be a mess of number that may never trigger our check condition variable in resonable time.
+If we just leave it as `random()`, the result could be a mess of number that may never trigger our check condition variable in reasonable time.
 If our target number is "2", `random(3)` might result in 1.2353456, 2.3452, 1.999999 or 2.11111111, but not "2".
 By using `Math.floor()` we can get rid of the decimal numbers we don't need and speed up our program considerably.

 ### Do This: Console Log while Loop values